-(6) Sufficient common water supply and common sewage disposal facilities shall be provided in full accordance with the requirements of the Town of Woodstock, the Ulster County Health Department, and where applicable, the New York State Department of Health.
+(63) SufficientAdequate common water supply and common sewage disposal facilities shall be provided in full accordance with the requirements of the Town of Woodstock, and the Ulster County Health Department, and where applicable, the New York State Department of Health.

-(7) Common open space.
+(74) Common open space.

-(a) Multifamily dwellings shall have common open space totaling not less than fifty percent (50%) of the lot in the R5 and R3 Districts and not less than twenty five percent (25%) of the lot in the R1.5, HR, HC and NC Districts of the total multifamily development site.
+(a) Multifamily dwellings shall have common open space totaling not less than fifty percent (50%) of the lot in the R5 and R3 Districts and not less than twenty five percent (25%) of the lot in the R1.5, HR, HC and NC Districts of the total multifamily development site. ~~This open space shall be provided in perpetuity for the use and beneficial enjoyment of all residents within the multifamily development and shall be so protected pursuant to (7) (c), below in this subsection.~~

-(b) Multifamily dwellings included within a conservation subdivision shall be a minimum 50% open space standard pursuant to Zoning Law § 260-91 (D) (1).
+(b) However, when Mmultifamily dwellings are included within a conservation subdivision, the required common open space shall be a provided for in the form of the minimum 50% open space standard pursuant to Zoning Law § 260-91 (D) (1).-

-(c) This open space shall be provided in perpetuity for the use and beneficial enjoyment of all residents within the multifamily development and shall be so protected pursuant to Subsection (7) (d), below.
+(c) This open space shall be provided in perpetuity for the use and beneficial enjoyment of all residents within the multifamily development and shall be so protected pursuant to Subsection (7) (d), below in this subsection.

-(d) A deeded conservation easement or similar mechanism, including deed restrictions, for the long-term ownership, stewardship, and maintenance of common open space shall be provided, subject to the approval of the Planning Board during the subdivision or special use permit review process.
+(de5) A deeded conservation easement or similar mechanism, including deed restrictions, for the long-term ownership, stewardship, and maintenance of common open space shall be provided, subject to the approval of the Planning Board during the subdivision or special use permit review process.
 A conservation easement is the preferred method of achieving proper stewardship and maintenance in perpetuity.
-In the event that a deed restriction is used, such deed restriction(s) shall be noted on all approved, filed plats and enforcement of such restrictions shall be referenced as part of any approval or conditional approval of the subdivision plat (Chapter 202) or site plan (Article VII).
+In the even that a deed restriction is used, ~~such~~ such deed restriction(s) shall be noted on all approved, filed plats and enforcement of such restrictions shall be referenced as part of any approval or conditional approval of the subdivision plat (Chapter 202) or site plan (Article VII).

-(8) The minimum rear and side yards required by Zoning Law § 260-16, Schedule of Area and Bulk Regulations, for the zoning district in which the development is proposed shall be doubled, that is, increased by one hundred percent (100%), in the R5 and R3 Districts to establish the minimum rear and side yards required for the development.
+(86) The minimum ~~front~~, rear and side yards required by Zoning Law § 260-16, the Schedule of Area and Bulk Regulations, for the zoning district in which the development is proposed shall be doubled, that is, increased by one hundred percent (100%), in the R5 and R3 Districts to establish the minimum ~~front~~, rear and side yards required for the development.
 All multifamily development sites shall include landscaping or other features that serve to visually buffer and reduce noise impacts year-round.
 Landscaping shall include maintenance of existing topography and trees, and/or the addition of landscaping using native, hybrid and pollinator-friendly species, vegetated berms, fencing, or a combination.
 The Planning Board may reduce the double-setback requirement only upon acceptance of an enhanced landscape plan that fully screens the site from view on the side and rear.
 An enhanced landscape plan shall have offset, double rows of densely growing native evergreens with the addition of smaller native trees and shrubs to create a naturalized hedgerow habitat.

-(9) The Zoning Enforcement Officer shall inspect all the rental dwelling units every three (3) years to ensure that they have been maintained in habitable condition and that there are no violations of this chapter, or any other applicable rules and regulations related to multifamily dwelling units.
+(97) ~~TT~~he Zoning Enforcement Officer shall inspect all the rental dwelling units every three (3) years to ensure that they have been maintained in habitable condition and that there are no violations of this chapter or any other applicable rules and regulations related to multifamily dwelling units.